-As some of you, who have read our past blogs will know, we have been researching perennials for a long time now.
+As some of you, who have read our past blogs will know, we have been researching perennial gardens for a long time now.
 A big part of this research is to make regular trips to visit various gardens around Victoria throughout the year.
-This gives us the chance to see how the perennial plants hold up through the different seasons, and therefore find out what sort of plants will work in the perennial gardens that we design.
+This gives us the chance to see how the perennial plants hold up through the different seasons, and therefore find out what sort of plants will work in our perennial garden designs .

 A few weeks ago, Ian and I made the trip out the central Victorian Goldfields to visit both Lambley Nursery in Ascot and The Garden of St Erth in Blackwood to see how their gardens were looking as Winter once again draws to a close.